WELCOME – KARIBU!

-Mike Wooldridge, BBC World Affairs Correspondent and HCK Patron, made an Radio 4 appeal on behalf of HCK and KEHPCA to raise funds for palliative care of children in Kenya.
-The appeal was broadcast in September 2012.
-The tapescript and other interviews can be heard using links on the Featured Items page.
+In September 2012 Mike Wooldridge, BBC World Affairs Correspondent and an HCK Patron, made a Radio 4 appeal on behalf of HCK and KEHPCA to raise funds for palliative care services for children in Kenya.
+The Appeal may still be heard on the BBC’s website here, or on BBC iPlayer.
 Hospice Care Kenya would like to thank all those who donated to the Appeal, which has so far raised an amazing total of £18,094, including Gift Aid, for the development of paediatric palliative care in Kenya.

 - IF ONLY THEY KNEW … by Catherine Aguoga, Nurse, Nairobi Hospice